 The most well-known cryptocurrency, Bitcoin, is also in use outside of the dark web.
 However, recent incidents show that the currency might not be as anonymous as some people might have hoped.
 Other types of cryptocurrency are also very popular.
 Some new cryptocurrencies are constantly trying to improve on safeguarding the anonymity of the people using them.

 We want to stress that we advise you NOT to use the dark web without first having taken the proper safety measures.
 The curiosity is understandable, but it isn’t worth exposing yourself to the dangers of this unregulated part of the web.
-In the end, mostly criminals inhabit the dark web.
-If you do end up going there, always take precautions.
-A good VPN service and solid anti-malware and antivirus software are essential, but still leave you exposed.
+In the end, there is criminal activity on the dark web.
+If you do end up visiting the dark web, always take precautions.
+A good VPN service and solid anti-malware are essential, but still leave you exposed.
 The 15 step plan is one of the safest ways to get onto the dark web.
 Ultimately, you access the dark web at your own peril.
 Stay curious, but stay safe too!